retro-bread/retro-bread/README.md

 # 💫 About Me:
-Programmer working with<br>Lua, C++, Go, and Python.  <br>Interested in building simple and useful projects,  <br>and creating awesome digital circuits using Logisim Evolution.  <br>
+Programmer working with<br>Lua, C++, C, Go, and Python.  <br>Interested in building simple and useful projects,  <br>and creating awesome digital circuits using Logisim Evolution.  <br>

 # 💻 Tech Stack: